Puppies Crying and Distressed at Night

 Plan to Succeed

 Punishment does NOT teach your dog to be quiet, any more than it would a baby crying.
-Punishment or anger will stress him more, and could create behaviour problems or affect your future relationship with your pet.
+Punishment or anger will stress him more, and could create behavioural problems or affect your future relationship with your pet.

 I am a staunch advocate of crate training.
 Correctly introduced it speeds up the toilet training process.
 This gives the pup a secure and comfortable den and a bolt hole in times of stress.
 It can also be an invaluable asset when the pup gets older.